tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 **Pricing is not about costs, but willingness to pay?** &#9989;

 # The Practice: Price Segmentation in Tech
 Before we get into fun examples of price discrimination, we need to discuss "consumer vs enterprise" market segments.
-In all the examples we gave, price discrimination have been about people.
-Businesses differ in price sensitivity compared to people.
+In all the examples we gave, price discrimination have been about people, but tech can be used by both people and enterprises.
+Naturally, businesses differ in price sensitivity compared to people.
 Companies purchase goods or material to deliver a product or service (silicon, metals, plastics, etc) or to increase productivity (computers, office equipment, etc).
-For businesses, buying is for increasing revenue rather than personal consumption.
+For businesses, buying is for **increasing revenue** rather than **personal consumption**.

 Unlike humans, businesses can estimate the effect of a purchase and judge if its necessary.
 For example buying a new tool will increase revenue by \\$X, increase productivity by Y%, or reduce expenses by Z%.
 For example, if upgrading your existing IT infrastructure could increase productivity and save time, netting the company an additional \\$5 million in revenue, how much would the company pay?
 Any reasonable amount less than \\$5 mil!

-Understanding this difference is important because when you're in the realm of tech, products can be sold to anyone - hobbyists, start-ups, enterprises, etc. A decent chunk of these examples involves charging people who use the tool more (and therefore are more willing to pay), while charging regular people much less - rather than sorting their customers as "premium vs discount".
-Although that does happen a lot.
+Understanding this difference is important because when you're selling something as versatile as technology, products can be sold to anyone - hobbyists, start-ups, enterprises, etc. A decent chunk of these examples involves charging people who use the tool more (and therefore are more willing to pay), while charging regular people much less - rather than sorting their customers as "premium vs discount".

-##### Versioning:
+##### The importance of Versioning (2nd degree price discrimination):
-Price discrimination in tech is closely to "quality versioning" (or second degree price discrimination).
-The idea is that a business will created slightly different models of the same product, adding or removing (usually removing) features and changing the price as a result.
-The company will choose their features carefully, as they can easily separate their hobbyist vs enterprise market segments on enterprise-critical features.
+Price discrimination in tech is closely tied to "quality versioning" (or second degree price discrimination).
+The idea is that the producer will created variations of a core model, adding or removing (usually removing) features and changing the price as a result.
+The company will choose their features carefully, as they can easily separate their hobbyist vs enterprise market segments on critical features.

 > **How is this clever?**
 Versioning the quality of the product (2nd degree price discrimination) is more elegant than personal or group pricing.
 The other pricing schemes requires effort to collect information on their customers or enforce groupings and restrictions to prevent arbitrage (and is not even enforceable in some situations)!
 Versioning is clever because by adding or removing features (or adding a few bells and whistles), the **customers will sort themselves**.
 We'll see examples and details later!